MicrosoftDocs/defender-docs/articles/defender-for-cloud/migrate-file-integrity-monitoring.md

 - Although the new experience doesn't need an MMA agent, you will need to specify a source and target workspace in the migration tool.
   - The source is the workspace from which you want to transfer existing rules into the new experience.
   - The target is the workspace to which change logs will be written when monitored files and registries change.
-- After the new experience is enabled on a subscription, machines in the enable scope are all covered by the same file integrity monitoring rules.
+- After the new experience is enabled on a subscription, machines in the enabled scope are all covered by the same file integrity monitoring rules.
 - If you want to exempt individual machines from file integrity monitoring, you can you can downgrade some of them to Defender for Servers Plan 1 by [enabling Defender for Servers at the resource level](/azure/defender-for-cloud/tutorial-enable-servers-plan#enable-plan-1-for-specific-resources).

 ### Migrate with the in-product experience